Faisal Saeed Al Mutar: Personal views

 On Ideas Beyond Borders, Al Mutar mentioned "We are not a political organisation but we embrace some of the controversial books and content because we believe Arab youth should be allowed to make up their own minds about how they want to live their lives." and "We are sharing fresh ideas with millions… I believe these ideas, this knowledge, will defeat ignorance and extremism more effectively than tanks and guns ever could".

 Regarding misinformation, Al Mutar mentioned "On an average day, for an average young person looking at their cellphone right now, much of the information they see is really nonfactual.
 My goal and my inspiration is for there to be actual sources of information and make that information accessible to those who need it."

+Al Mutar said in a 2023 interview that "Iraq is better off" without Saddam Hussein and that "Iraqis today are more free."

 Al Mutar attributes the rise of al-Qaeda, ISIS and the Taliban to Islamism which he says will make terrorism difficult to eradicate by U.S. military force alone.
 He cites the easy availability of funding as a compounding factor.
 Al Mutar believes that the Middle East is responsible for enforcing peace in their region.
 He says the West's inflated sense of moral responsibility, which he calls "the racism of lower expectation," erodes the Middle East's imperative to address its own issues, such as the Syrian refugee crisis.

-On ISIS.
-Al Mutar mentioned "ISIS' main goal is to destroy knowledge and culture, while IBB's main goal is to create a knowledge movement in Iraq and make information accessible across the Middle East."
+On ISIS, Al Mutar mentioned "ISIS' main goal is to destroy knowledge and culture, while IBB's main goal is to create a knowledge movement in Iraq and make information accessible across the Middle East."

-Al Mutar has received criticism from the left and the right for his views.
+In 2024, Faisal Saeed Al Mutar delivered a TED Talk titled “A Fresh Approach to International Development”.
+In the talk, he discusses the importance of challenging traditional models of development aid and emphasizes locally-driven solutions that empower individuals in the Middle East.
+His approach focuses on fostering entrepreneurship, critical thinking, and free expression as sustainable alternatives to traditional charity-based interventions.

 Al Mutar sees the translation project as a long-term investment in the region.
 "My goal is to prevent refugee crises from happening in the first place, rather than dealing with refugees," he says.
 "I strongly believe that education and really changing the ecosystem of information is the way to go."

 Al Mutar criticized President Donald Trump's executive order suspending admission of immigrants for putting refugees "in harm's way."

-Al Mutar was a columnist for Free Inquiry.
+Al Mutar was a columnist for Free Inquiry and currently writes for Substack.

-Al Mutar maintains relationships with people associated as "intellectual dark web" having been an engaged guest of Dave Rubin and has been with him on a panel.
-He is also associated with Peter Boghossian.

 Awards

-In 2016 Al Mutar received the gold President's Volunteer Service Award from President Barack Obama for his volunteer service in the United States and around the world..
+In 2016 Al Mutar received the gold President's Volunteer Service Award from President Barack Obama for his volunteer service in the United States and around the world.

 In 2021, he received a fellowship award from the Elevate Prize Foundation by Joseph Deitch.

+in 2023, his organization Ideas Beyond Borders won Atlas Network’s 2023 Middle East & North Africa Liberty Award and the 2024 Smart Bets Award.